Monster Soul: Others

-A "destroyer"-class monster called a Soul Eater who gains power by consuming the souls of humans and monsters alike.
-Formerly a human whom Aki defeated as a child for stealing his parents' souls, he is reborn from an egg as a monster to take revenge against Aki.
+A "destroyer-class" monster called a Soul Eater who gains power by consuming the souls of humans and monsters alike.
+Formerly a human monster hunter whom Aki defeated as a child, he is reborn as a monster to take revenge against Aki.

 Publication

 Written and illustrated by Hiro Mashima, the series was serialized in two stages in Kodansha's Comic BomBom magazine; the first was serialized from January to March 2006 and the second was serialized from May 15 to August 11, 2007.
 (Note: It began serialization in the June 2007 issue of Comic BomBom, which was released on May 15.)